Ware Union Workhouse / Western House

 The ‘workhouse’ was a word that sent a shudder through every generation up to the Second World War.
 They were harsh places where those unable to support or care for themselves could end up living and working.
 Inmates were usually old and infirm, sick and poor, orphans and unmarried mothers.
 It was always a last resort and would have been a distressing and degrading experience.

 Ware’s workhouse loomed high above the town and served as a reminder of what would happen to you if you became destitute and had to rely on the state.

-In 1723, the first workhouse was situated on the corner of Crib Street and Collett Road where the Bourne Stores now stands.
+In 1723, the first workhouse was situated on the corner of Crib Street and Collett Road.
 Initially, it accommodated 30 paupers or inmates.
 By the early 1830s there were nearly 400 inmates and a new one needed to be built.
 Others claimed “outdoor relief” for clothing and food but lived in their own homes.

 In 1835 a new poor law act meant that Ware had to accept inmates from other parishes: Broxbourne, Gilston, Eastwick, Great Amwell, Great and Little Munden, Hoddesdon, Hunsdon, Standon, Stanstead Abbots, Stanstead St Margarets, Thundridge, Wormley and Widford became part of Ware Union.